Understanding React Hooks: JavaScript Fundamentals

 Let's take a quick example of what would be a memoized function:

-function return values (useMemo
+function return values (useMemo).

-Consider the following component:
+useCallbackConsider the following component:

-import React from "react";export function MyForm() {const [showForm, setShowForm] = React.useState(false);const focusElement = (ref) => ref?.focus();return (<><button onClick={() => setShowForm(true)}>Show form</button>{showForm && <input type="text" {...inputProps} ref={focusElement} />}</>);}
+typescriptimport React from "react";export function MyForm() {const [showForm, setShowForm] = React.useState(false);const focusElement = (ref) => ref?.focus();return (<><button onClick={() => setShowForm(true)}>Show form</button>{showForm && <input type="text" {...inputProps} ref={focusElement} />}</>);}

 A new function is created on each render, assigned to the focusElement

-variable and passed to the ref
+variable and passed to the ref prop.

-component is not re-rendered.
+This is not a problem if MyForm component is not re-rendered.
 But if it is

-re-rendered, React will call the focusElement
+re-rendered, React will call the focusElement function again.
+If the value

-prop differs from the previous one, React calls this
+assigned to the ref prop differs from the previous one, React calls this

 value again.

-import React from "react";export function MyForm() {const [showForm, setShowForm] = React.useState(false);const focusRef = React.useCallback((ref) => ref?.focus(), []);return (<><button onClick={() => setShowForm(true)}>Show form</button>{showForm && <input type="text" {...inputProps} ref={focusRef} />}</>);}
+typescriptimport React from "react";export function MyForm() {const [showForm, setShowForm] = React.useState(false);const focusRef = React.useCallback((ref) => ref?.focus(), []);return (<><button onClick={() => setShowForm(true)}>Show form</button>{showForm && <input type="text" {...inputProps} ref={focusRef} />}</>);}

-hook returns a memoized version of the function that we pass
+The useCallback hook returns a memoized version of the function that we pass

 as the first argument to the hook.
 The second argument is the dependency list.